 decisions under uncertainty

 In addition to lectures, there is a weekly three-hour microeconomics tutorial in which students apply theories learned in class.

-These two core courses provide a thorough training in econometric methods that enables students to assess critically applied work and to use econometric techniques in PhD work or in employment as economists.
+These core courses provide a thorough training in econometric methods that enables students to assess critically applied work and to use econometric techniques in PhD work or in employment as economists.

 The courses begin with a short review of the properties of ordinary least squares estimators.
 They then cover:

 - seasonality and structural change